 Total Flexibility With the tenfold Enterprise Edition

 tenfold’s Enterprise Edition is designed to meet higher demands.
 This edition is able to model very complex workflows and allows the integration of any application you could think of via flexible and easy to set up plugins.
-With our plugins, you can connect common systems such as SAP®, Microsoft Dynamics® NAV, IBM Notes and more.
+With our plugins, you can connect common systems such as SAP®, Microsoft Dynamics® NAV, HCL Notes and more.
 Other systems are connected via our REST-based Generic Connector.

 tenfold Trial – Contact Us